-The intramural program affords an opportunity for all SMC students to participate voluntarily in competitive team and individual sports.
-Intramural information is available from SMCX Involvement and the Involvement & Recreation Coordinator.
+The intramural program affords an opportunity for all SMC students to voluntarily participate in competitive team and individual sports.
+Intramural information is available from the Involvement Coordinator.
 Students who choose to participate do so at their own risk.
-A comprehensive program provides activities throughout the year.
 Annual intramural offerings vary based on student interest and other factors.
 Examples of intramural activities that may be offered, depending on interest and availability, include:

-+ Dodgeball

-+ Spikeball

-+ Volleyball

-+ Cornhole

-+ Capture the Flag
++ Dodgeball + Spikeball + Volleyball + Cornhole + Capture the Flag + eSports

-+ eSports

-+ Basketball

-+ Fantasy Football
++ Basketball + Fantasy Football